 The Andy Grove method of grading OKRs is a simple “yes” or “no” approach.
 To see it in action, let’s use a soccer analogy.
 Imagine you’re a recruiter for a team.
 Your OKR might look something like this for the quarter:

 Here’s how you would come up with your score:

 - Attend 25 games to scout out potential recruits?
 No

 - Approach 30 players throughout these games?
 Yes

 - Contact the agents of 10 potential recruits?
 Yes

 There is also a more advanced way to score each Key Result on a scale.
 “0” equates to failure and “1.0” means the Objective was completely achieved.
 Within these metrics, each individual Key Result is graded and averaged to score the Objective.

 The scale goes like this:

-However, OKRs go beyond this and require self-assessment, too.
+However, OKRs go beyond this and also require self-assessment.

-Let’s say you are again a soccer recruiter but that you were only able to get ahold of one agent — but that agent represented the star center midfielder that everyone else was after.
+Let’s say you are again a soccer recruiter but that you were only able to get ahold of one agent — but that agent represented the star center midfielder who everyone else was after.
 Your raw score for that KR would be 0.1 but you might give yourself a 0.9 because you were able to get her signed, too.
-As John Doerr writes in Measure What Matters, “The point of objectives and key results, after all, is to get everyone working on the right things.”
+As John Doerr writes in Measure What Matters, “The point of Objectives and Key Results, after all, is to get everyone working on the right things.”